UNSDSN-Youth/sdg-zone/content/learn/what-are-the-sdgs.md

 **New way of thinking**

 The SDGs are changing how we think about money, growth and profit.
-They see economic wellbeing as closely tied to social inclusion and environmental sustainability as closely interconnected.
+They see economic wellbeing, social inclusion and environmental sustainability as closely interconnected.